François Ozon: 2000s

-Ozon's first full English-language production, Angel, starring Romola Garai, was released in 2007.
+Angel (2007), starring Romola Garai Sam Neill, Michael Fassbender and Charlotte Rampling, was selected for the main competition of the 57th Berlin International Film Festival, where it was nominated for the Golden Bear.
 The film, based on a novel by British writer Elizabeth Taylor, follows the story of a poor girl who climbs Edwardian England's social ladder by becoming a romance writer.
 The film was shot at Tyntesfield House and Estate near Bristol, at other UK locations and in Belgium.
 While filming Angel, Ozon developed a strong friendship with Garai and called her his "muse".